SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

-The parameter shall be a Unicode string betwee 0 and 1023
+The parameter shall be a Unicode string between 0 and 1023
     codepoints.